mthvedt/qarth/README.md

                                   :body slurp clojure.data.json/read-str (get :id))) (println "Your user GUID is " user-guid)
 ```

+Obviously these are provider-specific, so the use of multimethods is encouraged
+if you want to use multiple providers (see below).

 Requestors support many (or all! depending on implementation)
 of the options that :clj-http supports.
 They return Ring-style response maps.